-(56) The OCI option proposed by the IASB does not appear to have a conceptual basis until it is backed-up by the conclusions in the performance reporting and financial statements presentation projects.
+- (53) The OCI option proposed by the IASB does not appear to have a conceptual basis until it is backed-up by the conclusions in the performance reporting and financial statements presentation projects.
 We are concerned that the option will be difficult to apply in practice since it may lead to applying different accounting to the same instrument purchased at different times.
-It would also introduce significant risk of cherry picking.

-- (57) We question the purpose of introducing an option that carries such severe consequences on those that chose to apply the option (i.e. no returns in profit or loss) that is unlikely that many entities will opt for this treatment.
+It would also introduce significant risk of cherry picking. - (54) We question the purpose of introducing an option that carries such severe consequences on those that chose to apply the option (i.e. no returns in profit or loss) that is unlikely that many entities will opt for this treatment.
 The IASB should consider as an alternative approach in the short term retaining the current AFS category with recycling strictly for equities as a third category until the projects on performance reporting and presentation of financial statements have been finalised and agreement on a single performance statement has been reached.
-The only issue to be considered is at this stage is the removal of the provision for equity impairment reversal. - (58) We are not sure to understand the alternative proposal expressed by EFRAG in response to this question and the rationale for it. - (59) The Discussion Paper on Presentation did not address OCI in a satisfactorily way and did not address how to deal with fair value changes.
+The only issue to be considered is at this stage is the removal of the provision for equity impairment reversal. - (55) The Discussion Paper on Presentation did not address OCI in a satisfactorily way and did not address how to deal with fair value changes.
 It did not clarify what belongs in the profit or loss account and what belongs in OCI.
 The "fair value through OCI" option for equity instruments should not pre-empt the outcome of the performance reporting and financial statement projects.
 These projects should articulate the purpose of OCI and types of gains and losses that are appropriate to be presented in that statement, if there would continue to be two separate performance statements.